This article provides an overview of process server books.

-Process service is the delivery of copies of legal documents such as summons, complaint, subpoena, or court order to show cause (order to appear and argue against a proposed order), writs, notice to quit the premises and certain other documents, usually by personal delivery to the defendant or other person to whom the documents are directed.
+Another definition of Process Services is the delivery of copies of legal documents such as court orders, summons, complaint, subpoena, order to show cause (order to appear and argue against a proposed order), writs, notice to quit the premises, and certain other documents, usually by personal delivery to the defendant or other person to whom the documents are directed.

-If you are interested in pursuing a career as a process service, or simply want to offer the service to your clients, the following books provide helpful information on Process Serving and Process Servers.
-The books cover such topics as:
+Private investigators often offer process services to their clients.
+If you want to pursue a career as a process server, or simply want to offer the service to your clients, the following books provide helpful information.
+The books cover such helpful topics as:

 - What is a Process Server and what is Process Service?

-- How to pursue a career as a process server and where to look for employment
+- Learn how to pursue a career and where to look for employment

-- How to find process service training courses and exam materials
+- How to find process service training courses, continuing education, and exam materials